 You don’t have to wonder how to furnish a studio apartment with Common

 We know it can be overwhelming to know how to furnish a studio apartment.
-Luckily, Common offers fully-furnished studios and micro-units in Jersey City and San Diego.
+Luckily, Common offers fully-furnished studios in Salt Lake City and Philadelphia.
 With convertible furniture that makes it easy to sleep, relax, work, and have friends over (even in a small space) you won’t have to worry about finding the perfect love seat or storage solution.

 You’ll also have access to gorgeous amenity spaces, a built-in community, and discounts to local and national brands to make city living even easier.
-Explore our apartments in Jersey City and San Diego today!
+Explore our apartments in today!